GoogleCloudPlatform/functions-framework-python/README.md

 | `--debug`          | `DEBUG`                   | A flag that allows to run functions-framework to run in debug mode, including live reloading.
 Default: `False`                                                                                   |
 | `--dry-run`        | `DRY_RUN`                 | A flag that allows for testing the function build from the configuration without creating a server.
 Default: `False` |

-## Enable Google Cloud Functions Events
+## Enable Google Cloud Function Events

 The Functions Framework can unmarshall incoming
 Google Cloud Functions [event](https://cloud.google.com/functions/docs/concepts/events-triggers#events) payloads to `event` and `context` objects.